Obada111/competitive-programming/README.md

 ## 📚 Topic-Based Problem Sets (Highly Recommended)

-These are some of the best curated topic sheets, training groups, and CP resources — used by ICPC coaches and competitive programmers in the Arab region and globally.
+These are some of the best curated CP topic sheets, contest archives, and practice resources used by ICPC coaches and competitive programmers globally and in the Arab region.

 ### 🔹 1) Rokba — Full Topic Sheets by Coach Hazem
 👉 https://vjudge.net/group/rokba